EOSDIS DAACs Work Collaboratively to Improve Access to EOSDIS Data

 NASA's Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs) provide a targeted collection of web-enabled tools and services that provide easy access to the EOSDIS collection of global Earth science data.
-In an effort to optimize and harmonize the number of services at the DAACs, NASA’s Earth Science Data and Information System (ESDIS) Project (which manages the DAACs) encourages cross-DAAC collaboration to develop solutions that can be used throughout EOSDIS.
-One example of this effort is the collaborative DAAC development of the Earthdata Drive utility from NASA's Physical Oceanography DAAC PO.DAAC Drive application.
+In an effort to optimize and harmonize the number of services at the DAACs, The Earth Science Data and Information System (ESDIS) Project (which manages the DAACs) encourages cross-DAAC collaboration to develop solutions that can be used throughout EOSDIS.
+One example of this effort is the collaborative DAAC development of the Earthdata Drive utility from NASA's Physical Oceanography DAAC (PO.DAAC) PO.DAAC Drive application.

 PO.DAAC Drive was developed in response to two ESDIS policies: A requirement for all DAACs to transition from distributing data products using anonymous File Transfer Protocol (FTP) to the more secure HyperText Transfer Protocol (HTTP) and a second requirement for all DAAC and ESDIS applications to use Earthdata Login where science data products are retrieved by either humans or machines in order to provide greater insight into EOSDIS data use.
 Each DAAC was given the freedom to engineer its own solution for transitioning from FTP to HTTP data downloads and integrating Earthdata Login; the PO.DAAC solution was PO.DAAC Drive.